Update from Pastor Tim and the Session

 Baptism is the entry point to the community of Christ.
 The Lord’s Supper, (also known as Communion or the Eucharist) is the sign of continuing to walk with Christ in faithful adulthood.
 The Lord’s Supper is offered on the first Sunday of the month and on Maundy Thursday, during Holy Week.
 We also provide extended communion for members unable to be present when the sacrament is celebrated.

 The key events of life should be marked by a solemn ceremony in God’s presence, followed by a time of celebration.
 Fairview Evangelical Presbyterian Church’s beautiful second floor sanctuary, with a center aisle, is located in a picturesque part of Chester County, PA.
-For more information about wedding services at Fairview, contact the church office and/or pastor Mark.
+For more information about wedding services at Fairview, contact the church office and/or Tim.

 We believe, as we sing in the words of hymn “In Christ Alone,” that “From life's first cry to final breath, Jesus commands [our] destiny.”
 A memorial service (funeral) at Fairview Evangelical Presbyterian Church is Christ centered.
 It is a witness to the hope of resurrection for those in Christ.
 For information about hosting a memorial service at Fairview, or interring a loved one in Fairview’s graveyard or columbarium, please contact the church office.